Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Background: dynamical quantum groups

+\begin{Remark} In particular, a quantum $R$-matrix from Definition~\ref{def::all_constant} (respectively, Drinfeld twist, classical $r$-matrix) that commutes with the $H$-action defines a quantum dynamical $R$-matrix from Definition~\ref{def::all_dynamical} (respectively, dynamical Drinfeld twist, classical dynamical $r$-matrix) which does not depend on the dynamical parameter. \end{Remark}

 It turns out that there is a Tannakian interpretation of dynamical $R$-matrices in terms of functors to the category of Harish-Chandra bimodules.
-Since $\h$ is commutative, the universal enveloping algebra $\U(\h)$ is equal to the space $\cO(\h^*)$ of polynomial functions on $\h^*$.
-In particular, for any $X \in \Rep(H)$, a map between free Harish-Chandra bimodules
+Namely, consider the category $\HC(H)$ of Harish-Chandra bimodules over $H$.
+Since $\h$ is commutative, the universal enveloping algebra~$\U(\h)$ is equal to the algebra of polynomial functions $\C\bigl[\h^* \times \mathbb{A}^1\bigr]$ with a trivial $H$-action, where~$\mathbb{A}^1$ corresponds to $\hbar$.
+Representations of $H$ are completely reducible with irreducibles being one-dimensional parameterized by weights $\Lambda(H)$; in particular, as a plain category,

-can be equivalently given by an $\End_{\h}(V)$-valued function $\Phi(\lambda)$ on $\h^*$.
-We use this identification for the rest of this paper.